Germany threatens 'consequences' over Libya arms sales | DW | 27.02.2020

 Weapon deliveries are a 'scandal'

 UN General Secretary Antonio Guterres recently called the continuing arms deliveries to the North African country a "scandal."
-The United Arab Emirates, Egypt, Russia and Turkey have continued delivering weapons and sending troops and mercenaries to Libya despite the ban.
+The United Arab Emirates, Egypt, Russia and Turkey have continued to send weapons, troops and mercenaries to Libya despite the ban.

 The EU agreed in February to restart the bloc's Mediterranean naval mission with a focus on enforcing the embargo.